 Does this work with other fillings?
 Yes, you can try this process with any empanada filling you desire.

 How do I store leftover empanadas?
-I doubt you’ll have any leftover, but if you do, simply store them in a sealed container in your fridge and reheat it in your microwave for about 45 seconds until the tortilla is warm and bendy again.
+I doubt you’ll have any, but if you do, simply store them in a sealed container in your fridge and reheat them in your microwave for about 45 seconds until the tortilla is warm and bendy again.

 Equipment